Próxima transición de aprendizaje en persona

-Health and SafetyHealth and safety has been our priority as we planned for a responsible return to school.
+Health and safety has been our priority as we planned for a responsible return to school.
 We care deeply about our students, staff and families.
-Our Family 3/2 Instructional Model allows for enhanced social distancing in addition to our layers of precautions which include district-provided facial coverings, hand sanitizer throughout our schools, frequent hand-washing and enhanced cleaning and disinfecting procedures.
+We have implemented layers of precautions which include district-provided facial coverings, hand sanitizer throughout our schools, frequent hand-washing and enhanced cleaning and disinfecting procedures.
 We take these measures most seriously.

 To limit the spread of COVID-19 in the greater Omaha community, we encourage students, staff and families to follow safety precautions in their time away from work and school.
 A community-wide focus on health and safety will support the students we serve.
-To watch short videos outlining our health and safety procedures, visit the Omaha Public Schools YouTube page.

 Every day before they leave home, families will complete a self-health assessment, asking themselves three vital questions: